 This is because with cork oaks, there is no need to cut down the tree in order to harvest the outer bark.
 Cork is the only type of tree bark that can be removed from a tree without injuring the tree, and cork oaks can live up to 250 years.

 Cork is a completely natural, renewable plant bark, with qualities that make it one of man's best friends in the plant kingdom.
 Cork production does not involve cutting down trees to harvest the bark, and therefore is a process regarded as one of the most sustainable forestry practices in the world by the Forest Stewardship Council.
 We consider cork to be a masterpiece of nature, a plant bark with inherent superpowers unique to the cork oak.
 Here are some of the reasons why:

 Cork is a material that undergoes a very slow process of combustion.
-It is extremely resistant to spontaneous combustion, even when exposed to high temperatures.
+It is resistant to catching on fire even when exposed to high temperatures.
 If it does happen to catch on fire, it does not produce flames, and releases a non-toxic smoke when burning.
-Because of these qualities, cork forests act as a protective force against wildfires.
+Cork forests act as a protective force against wildfires.

 Cork contains gas in between its cells in small impermeable bubbles, which are separated from each other by the Suberin contained within the cells.
 This gas makes it so that cork has a low conductivity of noise and vibration, which makes it perfect for use in your green home building.

 The gas contained in the small inter-cellular spaces, within the honeycomb structure, give cork a low thermal conductivity, and make it able to withstand a wide range of temperatures.
 This is what makes cork such a great material for housing and flooring insulation, as well as bags, wallets, and jewelry.